 2:30 pm – 4:00 pm Annual Business Meeting and Delegate Assembly (Closed Press)

-In the meantime, we are pleased to announce that Ashlie Crosson, the 2025 National Teacher of the Year, as a keynote speaker for this year's Annual Conference!
+We are pleased to announce that Ashlie Crosson, the 2025 National Teacher of the Year, as a keynote speaker for this year's Annual Conference!

 Ashlie Crosson serves as an English teacher at Pennsylvania’s Mifflin County High School, where she aims to prepare her students to navigate the complexities of our global society.
 She believes in building a strong curriculum that develops communication skills, empowers students to solve problems and expands their worldview.
 Crosson teaches Advanced Placement language and composition, English 10 and Survival Stories, an elective that approaches global humanitarian crises from a youth perspective.
 She also advises the journalism program, which publishes the school newspaper and district magazine.